Conformal Bootstrap Signatures of the Tricritical Ising Universality Class: Brief Review of CFT

-A CFT is specified by a list of local primary operators a.k.a scaling operators (each primary operator is specified by its scaling dimension and spin).
+We first provide a quick overview of the prime principles of CFT: CFT data, the operator product expansion (OPE), unitarity constraints, crossing symmetry constraints.
+A CFT is specified (partially) by a list of local primary operators a.k.a scaling operators (each primary operator is a primary under the global conformal symmetry and is specified by its scaling dimension and spin).
 The scaling dimension of a local operator in an unitary CFT is bounded from below depending on it's spin.
-A product of two such local operators is expandable in terms of all the local operators \cite{wilsonope, kadanoffope}; this is known as the operator product expansion (OPE)
+A product of two such local operators is expandable in terms of all the local operators\,\cite{Wilson:1969zs, Kadanoff:1969zz}; this is known as the operator product expansion

 where $C(x_{12}, \partial_{x_2})$ is fully determined by conformal invariance and $\lambda_{12 \calO}$ is referred to as an OPE co-efficient, which is real in an unitary CFT.
-The set of local primary operators and the set of OPE co-efficients (one for every ordered triple of primary operators) are together referred to as CFT data.
-The critical exponents are encoded in the scaling dimensions of only a few low-lying primary operators (the relevant ones).
-There are only two relevant operators in the Ising CFT, while there are four relevant operators in the CFT of the tricritical Ising point \cite{lawrie1}.
+The set of local primary operators and the set of OPE co-efficients are together referred to as CFT data, which completely specifies a local CFT.

+Critical exponents are encoded in the scaling dimensions of only a few low-lying primary operators (the relevant ones).
+There are only two relevant operators in the Ising CFT, while there are four relevant operators in the CFT of the tricritical Ising point\,\cite{lawrie1}.
 Of the four, one needs only three to define the critical exponents of the tricritical Ising universality class.
-In two dimensions the values of the critical exponents of the tricritical Ising point are known exactly \cite{Belavin:1984vu, DiFrancesco:1997nk}; the CFT is the second Virasaro minimal model consisting of six primary operators (while the Ising CFT is the first Virasaro minimal model consisting of three primary operators).
+In two dimensions these exponents are known exactly\,\cite{Belavin:1984vu, DiFrancesco:1997nk}; the CFT is the second Virasaro minimal model consisting of six primary operators (while the Ising CFT is the first Virasaro minimal model consisting of three primary operators).